 - 1 cup boiling water

-- Prepare a loaf tin with baking paper and cooking spray.
+- Line a 24 x 13 cm loaf tin with baking paper, or use cooking spray instead.

 - In a large bowl combine dates, butter, Weetbix, sugar, baking powder, baking soda and boiling water.